negativa-ai/BLAFS/README.md

 # BAFFS
 ![example workflow](https://github.com/jzh18/BAFFS/actions/workflows/main.yml/badge.svg)

-Shrink you container size up to 95% with BAFFS!
+Shrink you container size up to 95%.

 ## Introduction

 BAFFS is a bloat-aware filesystem for container debloating.
 The design principles of BAFFS are effective, efficient, and easy to use.
+It detects the files used by the container, and then debloats the container by removing the unused files.
+BAFFS can be used to debloat the container images, which make the smaller, more secure, and faster to deploy.
+Check the paper for more details: [The Cure is in the Cause: A Filesystem for Container Debloating](https://arxiv.org/abs/2305.04641).

 ## Installation

-The easiest way to install BAFFS is to use Docker image:
+The easiest way to install BAFFS is to use the Docker image:
 ```
 docker pull justinzhf/baffs:latest
 ```